-There are 2 types of Marine refrigeration for your boat.
-The first are self contained marine refrigeration units, which drop into a spot just like the fridge at home.
+Marine Refrigeration comes in two basic types.
+The first are self-contained marine refrigeration units, which drop into a spot just like the fridge at home.
 They work better on larger powerboats that have an abundance of AC power and space.

 First decide what you need, is it to replace ice, so you will need a fridge temp between 34 and 39 degrees F, or do you need partial freeze or full time freeze?
 Freezer temperatures are from 10-20 F.